SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ## Specifying alternative time variables and/or extra independent variables
-While the DSL defaults to allowing `t` as the time variable, one can use the `@ivs` macro to specify an alternative.
+While the DSL defaults to allowing `t` as the time variable, one can use the `@ivs` macro to specify an alternative independent variable.
 For example, to make `s` the default time variable one can say
 ```@example tut2
 rn_with_s = @reaction_network begin
     @ivs s